Product

 What are the benefits?

-Is the 10 week programme free of charge?
+How much does the 10 week programme cost?

 What instruments can we learn?

-First Access programmes are available on brass, woodwind, strings, guitar, ukulele, recorder and percussion subject to availability.
+First Access programmes are available on brass, woodwind, strings or ukulele subject to availability.
 Mixed programmes, for example; woodwind and brass or violin and cello, are popular and require two tutors.
+We aim to meet the needs of every child in the class and it may be possible to adapt instruments to meet an individual’s physical needs -please enquire.

 Getting the most out of your programme: